opensearch-project/documentation-website/_opensearch/install/upgrade-overview.md

 ## Workflow considerations

 An important part of the upgrade process is understanding how the new version of OpenSearch fits into your workflow.
-In general, consider the following:
+At a minimum, you should consider the following:

 - Review any [breaking changes]({{site.url}}{{site.baseurl}}/breaking-changes/).
 - Confirm that any plugins you use are compatible with the new version of OpenSearch.
-- Track any files (like TLS certificates or configuration files) that must be manually backed up.
+- Backup configuration files (like TLS certificates or YAML files) to remote storage.

 ## Upgrade methods

-There are a few methods you can leverage to upgrade your OpenSearch cluster.
+Choose an appropriate upgrade method for your situation.

 - [Restart upgrade](#restart-upgrade)
 - [Rolling upgrade](#rolling-upgrade)